 Customer Journey Map: When and Why

-Journey maps are generally created against a specific business goal.
+Customer Journey maps are generally created against a specific business goal.
 If the map does not align with reality it cannot achieve the desired business goal.
 The journey maps shift a company’s perspective from inside-out to outside-in.
-If an organization allows internal processes and systems to drive decisions that affect customer experience, a journey map could help turn by refocusing on the thoughts, actions and emotions of customers.
+If an organization allows internal processes and systems to drive decisions that affect customer experience, a journey map could help turn by refocusing on the thoughts, actions, and emotions of customers.

 The advent of digital technologies in gathering and analyzing massive amounts of data captured throughout the customer journey help in making informed decisions.
-The use of big data and improved data analytic capabilities help ecommerce business owners and service providers have better insights into the customer buying patterns and their journey path.
+The use of big data and improved data analytic capabilities help eCommerce business owners and service providers have better insights into the customer buying patterns and their journey path.
 In turn, companies are working on redefining the customer journey path to their advantage.
 Customer journeys are being proactively managed by digital marketers through algorithms and data science.

 - Information Gathering: Key stakeholders and collaborators are engaged and information gathered from various customer interactions.